cantora/sefi/README.md

    python bindings.

- * LLVMPY: sefi can use the python LLVM bindings to search for gadgets on x86, x86-64, ARM, and more (anything target on which LLVM supports disassembling).
+ * LLVMPY: sefi can use the python LLVM bindings to search for gadgets on x86, x86-64, ARM, and more (any target on which LLVM supports disassembling).
 At the moment installing the python bindings is not trivial though.
 You will need to compile the development version